bschwind/rp2040-i2s/README.md

 Read and write to I2S devices like MEMS microphones or DACs, on the RP2040 microcontroller.

-This crate currently assumes a fixed system clock at exactly 61440000 Hz, and uses a clock divider of exactly 10 to hit the required PIO clock to read and output 48 kHz audio.
-This assumption can be changed fairly easily by adding some flexibility in the code to accept a different PIO clock divider.
-Note: inexact (fractional) divisions of the system clock can lead to clock jitter, which may or may not effect the performance of your audio application.

 ## Usage

 ### I2S Output